dgerabagi/aiascent-dev/flattened_repo.md

 'use client';
 {
   /*
+  Cycle 32: Fix unescaped entities.
+  - Replaced ' with &apos; in the content for "The Strategic Imperative: The Fissured Workplace" to fix linting error.
   Cycle 31: Add 'use client' directive.
   - This page imports MissionSectionBlock, which uses client-side hooks (useState, useEffect).
   - Therefore, this page must also be a Client Component to be used in the App Router.